Parc scientifique Initialis

 Mario admires: people who are passionate about their work and people who admit their mistakes

-Mario would like to: travel to Patagonia
+Mario wants to be: travel to Patagonia

 Mario visits: news websites and Google maps